 Fire on the spot?
 Yes

 Vulgar outbursts against a colleague or customer should never be ignored.
-Religious, racial, ethnic and gender-based slurs are especially problematic, because they can quickly veer into harassment.
-An employee who swears too much may need only counseling, but one who hurls profanities or slurs in a heated argument should be shown the door.
+Religious, racial, ethnic and gender-oriented slurs are especially problematic because they can quickly veer into harassment.
+An employee who swears too much may only need counseling, but one who hurls profanities or slurs in a heated argument should be shown the door.

 Frequent Absences